Azure/azure-cli/doc/private_endpoint_connection_command_guideline.md

 #### Private Endpoint Connection

 - The parent resource should expose a single command group called `private-endpoint-connection` with four commands: `approve`, `reject`, `delete`, `show`.
-- If `approve` and `reject` are long running operations, please also provide `... private-endpoint-connection wait` command and support `--no-wait` in `approve` and `reject` commands.
+- If `approve` and `reject` commands are long running operations, please also provide `... private-endpoint-connection wait` command and support `--no-wait` in `approve` and `reject` commands.
 - The `... private-endpoint-connection approve` command should look similar to the following, depending on which features are supported by the service.
 ```
 Arguments
-    --approval-description          : Comments for the approval.
+    --description                   : Comments for the approval.
     --id                            : The ID of the private endpoint connection associated with the Key
                                       Vault(Storage Account).
 If specified --vault-name and --name/-n, this should be omitted.
     --name -n                       : The name of the private endpoint connection associated with the Key